 - October 2010 (9)

 Disclosure:My intention with this website is to provide an oasis of hope for those facing a fierce diagnosis.
-Any proceeds from this site go directly to fund my continuing advocacy and for breast cancer research, particularly directed towards Deadline 2020 for the end of breast cancer.
+Any proceeds from this site go towards building this resource and for breast cancer research, particularly directed towards Deadline 2020 for the end of breast cancer.
 Blessings, Elizabeth

 - The Liberation of Persephone is a participant in the Amazon Services LLC Associates Program, an affiliate advertising program designed to provide a means for sites to earn advertising fees by advertising and linking to Amazon.com.
 Every item listed with this program has been personally used and valued by the author.